sean-halpin/synthetic_dataset_creation_blender/README.md

 - Generate the image's corresponding segmentation-map
 - Generate the image's corresponding depth-map

-## Script the Randomise/Render workflow & run blender headless on a server with GPU
+## Script the Randomise/Render workflow

 The following example scripts will generate 10 sets of
 - Segmentation Map